Inside the NBA

+Inside the NBA is a halftime and postgame studio show for selected NBA on ESPN broadcasts, having previously aired for NBA on TNT broadcasts from 1989 to 2025.
+The show has been hosted since 1990 by Ernie Johnson, joined on set by three analysts: Kenny Smith (since 1998), Charles Barkley (since 2000), and Shaquille O'Neal (since 2011).
+Notable former analysts have included Magic Johnson (2003–2007), Reggie Miller (2008–2011), and Chris Webber (2008–2011).

+Since the early 2000s, the show has consistently been rated as among the best sports analysis shows on American television, and over its history has won nineteen Sports Emmy Awards.
+Starting in the 2025–26 season, the show airs on selected ESPN and ABC broadcasts, as part of a sub-licensing agreement between parent companies the Walt Disney Company and Warner Bros.
+Discovery, with the program being produced by Warner Bros.
+Television Studios under the TNT Sports brand.

 History

+NBA on TNT era

 Inside the NBA debuted after TNT acquired the rights to broadcast NBA games during the 1989–90 season.
 In its first season, there were no permanent hosts or analysts.
 Craig Sager, Hannah Storm, Vince Cellini, Tim Brando and Fred Hickman shared hosting duties at various points of the season.
 In the following season, Ernie Johnson Jr., formerly a sideline reporter, took over as the show's full-time host, a role he retains to this day.

 Initially, Inside the NBA focused on recaps of the day's games.
 Occasionally, Johnson invited a former or current NBA player or coach to sit in as a guest analyst.
 Kenny Smith joined Johnson full-time in 1998.

 Newly-retired former NBA All-Star Charles Barkley joined TNT in 2000 and became notorious for his bold, and at times controversial, statements on the air.

 In late 2002, Barkley told Kenny Smith that he would "kiss [his] ass" if Houston Rockets then-rookie Yao Ming scored 19 points in a game, which was followed by Yao doing exactly that later that week.
 As a result, on Listen Up!
 With Charles Barkley and Ernie Johnson that Thursday, Barkley kissed the rear end of a donkey that Smith brought into the studio.
-In 2002, a controversial Sports Illustrated cover, in which Barkley was portrayed in chains (as a slave), which led to a debate between Smith and Barkley about the merits of the cover.
+In 2002, a controversial Sports Illustrated cover, in which Barkley was portrayed in chains (as a slave), led to a debate between Smith and Barkley about the merits of the cover.

 During the 2000s, TNT added a third analyst alongside Smith and Barkley.
 Hall of Famer Magic Johnson served as the third analyst between 2003 and 2007, and Reggie Miller and Chris Webber split the role between 2008 and 2011.

 Before the 2011–12 season, TNT hired Shaquille O'Neal as a studio analyst.
 O'Neal's addition led Inside the NBA to add the Shaqtin' a Fool segment, featuring bloopers from around the league.